Writing error checklist

 phrase "writing across the curriculum" to describe the commitment of the entire faculty to

 helping students become articulate writers.
-Following good grammar rules is important in that
+Following good grammar rules is important in that process.

-content.
 Before you submit an assignment, go over it carefully.
 View each writing assignment as

 a chance to improve your ability to express yourself clearly and effectively.